kallaway/100-days-of-code/r2-html-log.md

 **R2D14, September 12th, 2020**
 Started doing some experiments with styling my simple project using what I have learned so far about HTML tables.
 Managed to create an element from scratch in JavaScript and improved the styling of the table I was using to show the data.
 Tested that the new elements being added were appearing with the correct stylings and now I only have to make all new entries editable and implement the functionality for deleting entries.

+**R2D15, September 13th, 2020**
+Improved the styling of my project a bit more and managed to make all the new entries added to the table editable.
+Now I only have to implement the delete functionality and a way to store the entries.